diarmidmackenzie/aframe-components/components/desktop-vr-controller/README.md

 Thumbsticks can be controlled as follows:

 - Hold down 1 or 2 to engage thumbstick for the left or right controller
-- A thumstick controller will appear on-screen at the current mouse location.
+- A thumbstick controller will appear on-screen at the current mouse location.
 Move the mouse to move the thumbstick.
 - Left or right click can be used to click the thumbstick.

 <img src="image-20220802185543518.png" alt="image-20220802185543518" style="zoom:50%;" />